getwilds/wilds-docker-library/popv/README.md

 These Docker images are built from `python:3.11-slim` and include:

-- PopV v0.6.1: Consensus cell-type annotation using multiple classification algorithms
+- PopV v0.6.1: Consensus cell-type annotation using multiple classification algorithms and bundled models
-- Bundled classification methods: KNN (with BBKNN, Scanorama, scVI, Harmony integration), SVM, Random Forest, CellTypist, scANVI, and OnClass
 - JupyterLab v4.5.6: Interactive notebook environment for running PopV analyses

 The images are designed to be minimal and focused on PopV with its essential dependencies.